Trade Stock Indices

 Stochastic Oscillator Trading Strategy

-Traders must consider several factors before coming up with their strategy.
+Traders must consider several aspects before coming up with their strategy.
 Traders will have to identify the points at which they will be buying or selling.
-Traders will have to identify their take profit targets & also their stop loss levels.
+Traders will have to identify their take-profit targets & also their stoploss order levels.
 Traders also will have to identify the indices money management rules that they will use when trading with their trading strategy.
-For example a trader may select to use the 2 % indices money management rule which says that a stock index trader should not risk more that 2% of their equity on 1 single trade transaction.
-The trader also can use the high risk reward ratio indices money management rule, for example a trader using high risk reward ratio of 2:1 - means that if a trader sets their stops at 20 pips, then they will set their take profit level at double this amount, this means the trader will set their take-profit level at 40 pips.
+For example a trader may select to use the 2 % indices money management rule which says that a index trader should not risk more than 2% of their equity on 1 single trade transaction.
+The trader also can use the high risk reward ratio indices money management rule, for example a trader using a high risk:reward ratio of 2:1 - means that if a trader sets their stop loss orders at 20 pips, then they will set their take profit orders at double this amount, this means that the the trader will set their take profit order level at 40 pips - therefore yielding a risk:reward ratio of 2:1.

-After determining all these & selecting the trading strategy a trader will then write down their indices strategy & the rules of these trading strategy so that to come up with a complete system to trade indices with.
+After determining all these aspects & selecting their trading strategy, a trader will then write down their indices trading strategy & the trading rules of this trading strategy so that to develop and come up with a complete system to trade stock indices with.

 Learn More Courses and Tutorials: